earthjs/earthjs/README.md

 Building the project requires [Node.js](https://nodejs.org/en/).
 Once you've installed the project's dependencies with npm install, you can build the JavaScript to the dist directory with npm run build.

 ## License
-earthjs.js is licensed under the MIT license.
+earthjs.js is licensed under the **MIT license**.
 See the LICENSE file for more information.